roesnera/JavaFinalProject/README.md

  <br/>
  <br/>
- It's time to see how much you learned about Java and Object Oriented Programming.
+ It's time to see how much you learned about Java and Object-Oriented Programming.

  ## Part 1: Understanding the StudentGen project
  1. Download the source code and import the project using IntelliJ Idea or any other IDE you prefer.
- 2. Understand the project stucture:
+ 2. Understand the project structure:
  * Packages
  * Classes
  * Functionality
- 3. Run and test the project to get a deeper undertanding of how it works (remember the persistence mindset!).
+ 3. Run and test the project to get a deeper understanding of how it works (remember the persistence mindset!).

   ## Part 2: Implementing the Student and StudentService missing features
   1. Open the *Student* class (`src/com/generation/model/Student.java`) and implement the following methods: